arbor-ai-studio/arbor-ai-studio.github.io/README.md

-# Website of Arbor AI Studio Website Repository
+# Website of Arbor AI Studio

 ### About
 This is the repository for the Arbor AI Studio website.
 The website is built using ReactJS and Tailwind CSS.
 The website is hosted on GitHub pages.
 It is a static website.